marcelriedel/JatSinForm/README.md

 The core functionalities of **JatSinForm** (=> renderAsPDF.js) are primarily based on [pagedJs](https://github.com/pagedjs/pagedjs), developed and maintained by [Coko Foundation](https://coko.foundation/). pagedJs displays paginated content in the browser and generate print books (and articles) using web technologies (JS and CSS Paged Media Module).

 **JatSinForm** converts each jats-xml, given as source document, to html and transforms it into the desired document model (e.g. with cover-page, abstract-sections, imprint).
-The figures, referenced in the source xml via figure references ("fig-ref") are typeset automatically by default-sets. **JatSinForm** also offers several editing functions usable during the pagedJs-preview for customizing the layout of each image (scaling, switching typesetting classes, resizing) by keyboard-shortcuts and on-click-features (using interactJs).
+The figures, referenced in the source xml via figure references ("fig-ref") are typeset automatically by default-sets. **JatSinForm** also offers several editing functions usable during the pagedJs-preview for customizing the layout of each image (scaling, switching typesetting classes, resizing) by keyboard-shortcuts.

 Currently **JatSinForm** is tailored (article-design, css-styles, typesetting classes, assets) to the highly standardized journals published by the German Archaeological Institute.
 But, it might be - at least partly - adaptable to other journal (or book) designs.